Papers in Refereed Journals

 A general stability analysis is presented for the determination of the transition from incoherent to coherent behavior in an ensemble of globally coupled, heterogeneous, continuous-time dynamical systems.
 The formalism allows for the simultaneous presence of ensemble members exhibiting chaotic and periodic behavior, and, in a special case, yields the Kuramoto model for globally coupled periodic oscillators described by a phase.
 Numerical experiments using different types of ensembles of Lorenz equations with a distribution of parameters are presented.

-This paper appears in Physica D Vol. 173, pp. 29-51 (1 December 2002).
+This paper appears in Physica D Vol. 173, pp. 29-51 (2002).
+Journal link

-+Limits to the Experimental Detection of Nonlinear Synchrony
++ Limits to the Experimental Detection of Nonlinear Synchrony

 Paul So, Ernest Barreto, Kresimir Josic, Evelyn Sander, and Steven J. Schiff